-The Qatari Amiri Land Force is the biggest part of Qatar’s Armed Forces, and even though Qatar is not a big country, it has a very capable army population, and is especially trained to counter terrorist attacks by Western and other Middle East allies, and regularly participates in joint exercises with GCC countries, United States of America, Turkey and other countries.
+The Qatari Amiri Land Force is the biggest part of Qatar’s Armed Forces, and even though Qatar is not a big country, it has a very capable army population.
+The Qatari Amiri Land Force is specially trained to counter terrorist attacks, and for this, it regularly participates in joint exercises with GCC countries, United States of America, Turkey and with other Western and Middle Eastern countries.

 Qatar’s mechanised infantry and combat support units consist of over 300 armoured scout vehicles, troop transports and armoured cars and 91 artillery pieces of various calibres, amongst others.

 Also known as the Qatar Amiri Navy, the Qatar Amiri Naval Forces did not have any ships when Qatar gained independence in 1971, but by the time it was 1992, it had grown to include a navy force of approximately 700 personnel with three La Combattante III missile boats from France.
 This later increased to six Vosper Thornycroft large patrol boats, and by 2010, the Qatar Amiri Naval Forces had 1,800 personnel, and participates regularly in naval exercises with the US and other countries.

 The Qatar Amiri Naval Forces are well-equipped to ward off any kind of infiltration attempt into its territory, and includes the Coast Guard, Marine Police and Coastal Artillery.